SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 --------------------

 A :newTerm:`protocol declaration` introduces a named protocol type into your program.
-Protocol declarations are declared using the keyword ``protocol`` and have the following form:
+Protocol declarations are declared at global scope using the keyword ``protocol`` and have the following form:

 .. syntax-outline::